kgrid-demos/cpic-demo/readme.md

 On macs the application logs will be stored in the _cpic-kit/activator/activator.log_ and _cpic-kit/library/libray.log_ files.

 ## CPIC Kit Updates
-Starting the CPIC Kit will first check to see if there have been any updates to the Kit or it's dependencies.
+Each time the CPIC Kit is started it will first check to see if there have been any updates to the Kit or it's dependencies.
+A _KGrid Assets Status_ section will appear in the terminal window.

-When running ```npm start``` a _KGrid Assets Status_ section will appear.
-This will report if there is a update.

-Changes in the library, activator and the CPIC knowledge objects can be update by running ```npm install```

-Changes to the CPIC Kit itself will require that you download a new cpic-kit.zip file. the example below depicts the _KGrid Assets Status_ when you need to download a new cpic-kit.zip.

 ```bash